 Your child’s beautiful ornaments are ready to be hung on the tree!

-Won’t it be sweet to look at the ornaments, hanging on the tree, 10 years down the line?
+Won’t it be sweet to look at the ornaments hanging on the tree 10 years later?

-Thinking about Christmas ornaments, perhaps your child could make a family of Reindeer Christmas ornaments, to add on the tree, too.
+Thinking about Christmas ornaments, perhaps your child could make a family of Reindeer Christmas ornaments, to add to the tree, too.

 Or perhaps make a Christmas Ornament Snowman, on your front porch!

 For more Christmas Resources, visit our Christmas Hub, packed with our favorite tips, Christmas crafts, recipes, free printables, and more!

 Before you go, get my free Christmas Countdown Calendar.